General Privacy Notice

 How can we legally use personal data?

-Processing of personal data is only lawful if at least one of these legal conditions, as listed in Article 6 of the GDPR, is met:
+Processing of personal data is only lawful if at least one of these legal conditions, as listed in Article 6 of the UK GDPR, is met:

 - the processing is done for a specific purpose with the clear consent of the data subject;